RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables all photography applications\.
+Whether to enable all photography applications\.